-These projects could be jeopardized by repealing the Clean Electricity Investment Tax Credit (48E) or the Clean Electricity Production Tax Credit (45Y), which support building and producing clean energy.
-Removing these credits will also reduce clean energy on the grid when more is needed - Montana's energy demand is projected to double in the next 20 years.
+These projects could be jeopardized by recent changes to the clean electricity tax credits (48E, 45Y).
+Restricting these credits for wind and solar will also reduce clean energy on the grid when more is needed - Montana's energy demand is projected to double in the next 20 years.
 Additionally, clean power projects provide nearly \$13 million in extra income for farmers annually.